zuyouchen/225-final-proj/proposal.md

 1. **Graph Structure** - We will be representing the Elden Ring map as a weighted and directed graph where the nodes are each particular boss location and the edges are the travel times from boss to boss
 2. **Breadth-First-Search Traversal** - To answer the question of the shortest time to complete every boss in the game, we can utilize a BFS to traverse through the graph and visit every node.
 4. **Dijkstra’s** - This is the algorithm we will implement to solve our leading question of the shortest path through all nodes (a 100% speedrun) and the shortest path between any single node and another (SSSP).
-3. **Floyd-Warshall** - We want to know the shortest path between any two bosses A and B. So the shortest path between any pair.
+3. **Floyd-Warshall** - We want to know the shortest path's time between any two bosses A and B. So the shortest path time between any pair.
 This can be interpreted as “splits” of a speedrun.
 This is essentially an all-pairs-shortest-path problem.
 We will find this using the Floyd-Warshall algorithm.
 5. **Graph Visualization** - We were looking to take advantage of some of the GUI functionality of Python, such as NumPy, MatPlotLib, and PySimpleGUI to visually represent our graph and highlight the result of our traversals.

 ## Dataset Acquisition and Processing